BenScriptsRBX/PrismGuardian/README.md

 # PrismGuard

-PrismGuard is an advanced moderation and verification bot designed for Discord and other platforms.
+PrismGuard is an advanced moderation and verification bot designed for Fluxer and other platforms.
 It uses AI to help manage communities, automate verification, and enforce rules efficiently.

 ---

 ## Features

 - AI-powered moderation and spam detection
-- Verification system for new users
 - Flexible configuration with environment variables
 - PostgreSQL database support
-- Supports Fluxer integration

 ---